 Being able to check that the criteria of data entered in to a cell range is useful function in Excel,…Read more

 Being able to check that the criteria of data entered in to a cell range is useful function in Excel, but now you are able to determine the criteria in a number of cell ranges.
-In earlier versions of Excel, you can use the COUNTIF function to check a cell range for a single criteria, but from Excel 2007 onwards, you can use the COUNTIFS function for finding multiple criteria in a spreadsheet.
+In earlier versions of Excel, you can use the COUNTIF function to check a cell range for a single criteria, but from Excel 2007 onwards, you can use the COUNTIFS function for finding multiple criteria in a spreadsheet; proving that knowing your version of Excel can bring wonders to your data.
 The COUNTIFS function can be used to find the data that meets selected criteria in two or more cell ranges.

 The syntax for this the Countifs multiple criteria function is ,